huntertorset/Software-Engineering-Project/Test-Suite-2.md

 Steps: Open the Google Chrome Browser.
 Open the file titled “FlightData.html”, that is inside the downloaded zip file, in Google Chrome.

-Postcondition: The browser displays a website with a title, and a bar chart.
-The website should look like this:
+Postcondition: The browser displays a website with a title, and a bar chart with data from year 2009, for flights going to Boston.